nipunchauhan/End-to-End-Vendor-Analysis-for-Profitability-Optimization/README.md

 # End-to-End-Vendor-Analysis-for-Profitability-Optimization
 This project addresses a critical business challenge in the retail and wholesale industry: optimizing profitability through effective inventory and sales management.
 The analysis aims to prevent losses that arise from inefficient pricing strategies, poor inventory turnover, and excessive vendor dependency.
-Vendor Performance & Profitability Analysis for Retail (Note: Replace the placeholder path with the actual path to your dashboard screenshot in the repository)

 📖 Table of Contents
 Project Overview